 Poison Ivy Information

-Poison Ivy is a plant that grows in every U.S. state east of the Rocky Mountains.
+Poison Ivy grows in every U.S. state east of the Rocky Mountains.
 It can take the form of a climbing vine on trees, a shrub, or even a trailing vine!
-The leaves can be light and dark green and also take on Fall colors.
+The leaves can be light or dark green and also take on fall colors.

-Poison Oak basically grows in every U.S. state west of the Rocky Mountains—including British Columbia.
+Poison Oak grows in every state west of the Rock Mountains - including British Columbia.
 It can take many forms, usually a woody vine or shrub.
-The leaves can be red, orange, and/or green.
+The leaves can be green, red or orange.

-Poison Sumac primarily grows in the northeastern and southeastern part of the U.S. (and parts of the Midwest).
-It is more toxic than Poison Ivy or Poison Oak and can take the form of a shrub or small tree.
-Like most plants, it is green but can take on typical Fall colors.
+Poison Sumac primarily is found east of the Mississippi River.
+It's more toxic than Poison Ivy or Oak and takes the form of a shrub or small tree.
+Like most plants it's green but can also take on fall colors.